qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 Artifacts
 ---------

-The curve fit data itself is contained in :meth:`~.ExperimentData.artifacts`, which is accessed in an analogous manner.
+The curve fit data itself is contained in :meth:`~.ExperimentData.artifacts`, which are accessed in an analogous manner.
 Artifacts for a standard experiment include both the curve fit data stored in ``artifacts("curve_data")`` and information on the fit stored in ``artifacts("fit_summary")``.
 Use the ``data`` attribute to access artifact data: